 Launching with only bare-minimum features gives teams the opportunity to learn from real market metrics, identifying what works and doesn’t work for users, and then rolling out new updates or redesigns based on this data.

-Toyota has been credited with inspiring the lean development framework, so much so that when this process was first developed it was referred to as the Toyota Production System.
+Toyota has been credited with inspiring the lean development framework based on agile principles, so much so that when this process was first developed it was referred to as the Toyota Production System.

 For the Japanese car manufacturer, a lean development approach meant optimizing production and assembly lines, to minimize wasted time and resources.
 For Toyota, any action that didn’t directly contribute to the build of a car was considered ‘waste’ and was stripped from the production process.